OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

 Edit the GetCapabilities document
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ArcGIS server doesn’t create any static GetCapabilities xml documents, but does allow you to use external files.
+ArcGIS server doesn't create any static GetCapabilities xml documents, but does allow you to use external files.
 You will need to use such external files if you want to add any supported CRS, add keywords and abstracts for coverages or modify coverage titles.
 Note that, independently of the supported CRSs added, ESRI WCSs will always support the over 6000 projections that come with the ArcGIS projection engine.

 The quickest way to create your custom GetCapabilities document is to use the response documents from your initial service.
 You will need to have a file for all the WCS versions that you want your service to support.